rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

   assertion.
 This is identified as a URI.

 - **Signature (38 - 57)**: The XML signature of the assertion part of the request.
-The signature verifies that that the issuer indeed produces the assertion.
+The signature verifies that the issuer indeed produces the assertion.

 - **Subject (58 - 63)**: The subject identifies the user that the assertion
-is about.
+  concerns.

 - **AuthnStatement (64 - 69)**: The ``AuthnStatement`` has details
   about the authentication of the subject.